Diketene/dotfiles/README.md

 **Here are some of my expreriences about wsl2 itself**(could be seen as a memo of myself):

+- 1. **probelm about core dump behavior**

-1. It seems that it's hard to change the **core dump default behavior** of wsl if we want wsl executes our modified core dump settings as wsl begins its service.
+> It seems that it's hard to change the core dump default behavior of wsl if we want wsl executes our modified core dump settings as wsl begins its service.
 The default behavior is as followed:

 ```bash
 $cat /proc/sys/kernel/core_pattern
 |/wsl-capture-crash %t %E %p %s
 ```

-When we want to change the default behavior, it's widely known that we can execute
+> When we want to change the default behavior, it's widely known that we can execute

 ```bash
 if ! grep -qi 'kernel.core_pattern' /etc/sysctl.conf; then